guildai/guildai/guild/tests/steps.md

 However, this is not yet supported.

-As a work-around, a user can specify `--force-flags` to force any non-stepped flags to be passed through to step operations.
+As a workaround, a user can specify `--force-flags` to force any non-stepped flags to be passed through to step operations.

 We'll use the `m5` model to illustrate.